42U/init/README.md

 7. Query an external DNS server on the slash16.org domain name (ie. : google 8.8.8.8)
 8. Find the provider of slash16.org
 9. Find the external IP of 42.fr

-System and Network Administration init
 10. Identify the network devices between your computer and the slash16.org domain
 11. Use the output of the previous command to find the name and IP address of the device that makes the link between you (local network) and the outside world
 12. Check that the server with the 10.51.1.253 IP address is reachable from your computer.
 13. Use the Reverse DNS to find out the name of the server linked to the 10.51.1.81 IP address
 14. What file contains the local DNS entries?
 15. Make the intra.42.fr address reroute to 46.19.122.85

 V.3 System
 1. In what file can you find the installed version of your Debian?
 2. What command can you use to rename your system?